cg-2611/LanguageReferences/C/README.md

 ```
 ./hello_world
 ```
-If a path was also provided during compilation e.g. the option `-o ./bin/hello_world` was used, then either navigate to the directory containing the executable, run:
+If a path was also provided during compilation e.g. the option `-o ./bin/hello_world` was used, then either navigate to the directory containing the executable:
 ```
 cd ./bin
 ./hello_world
 ```
-or include the path in the executed command, run:
+or include the path in the executed command:
 ```
 ./bin/hello_wold
 ```